top of page

 Inspiring Change

-Earl Granville, was two weeks into in boot camp at Ft Benning with his twin brother Joe, when 9/11 happened.
+Earl Granville, was two weeks into basic training at Ft Benning, GA with his twin brother Joe, when 9/11 happened.
 He went on to serve nine years in the Army National Guard as an Infantryman, with deployments to Bosnia, Iraq and Afghanistan.
 On his final tour, he lost his left leg through the knee to a roadside bomb while on patrol.
 He also lost his teammates Major Scott Hagerty of Stillwater Oklahoma and Specialist Derek Holland of Wind Gap Pennsylvania that day.

 He is an undergraduate at the University of Scranton and works with many non-profits such as Operation Enduring Warrior, the Oscar Mike Foundation and WarriorStrong.
 These 501c3s help keep wounded and disabled veterans and law enforcement physically active after their injuries.